ATTACHMENT DISORDER

 Attachments form between babies and their caregivers.
-Psychiatrist John Bowlby coined the term and believed that children need secure attachments to survive.
-If these bonds are broken or disrupted, then they can cause lasting damage.
+If these bonds are broken or disrupted, lasting damage can occur.
 When a child has an attachment disorder, they experience anxiety and fear relating to their caregiver and other significant adults.
+For more about mental health treatment for adolescents, call us today at 855.940.6229

 Reactive Attachment Disorder